Railway Stakes

 The Group 3 RJ Peters Stakes (1500m) held just a week prior is another good lead-up that has produced a number of Railway Stakes winners over the years.

-The Railway Stakes form is over franked over the following autumn by any horses heading east including when the 2019 winner Regal Power went Melbourne and won the $5 million All-Star Mile in 2020.
+The Railway Stakes form is over franked over the following autumn by any horses heading east including when the 2019 winner Regal Power went Melbourne and won the then $5 million All-Star Mile in 2020.

-Railway Stakes 2021 – Quick Information
+Railway Stakes 2024 – Quick Information

-- Race Day: Saturday, November 20th, 2021
+- Race Day: Saturday November 23, 2024

 - Track Location: Ascot Racecourse